|

 Thereafter, in more tolerant times, a chapel was built in Gorton

-of Denton, Reddish, Gorton, Openshaw and Levenshulme.
-Several
+Denton, Reddish, Gorton, Openshaw and Levenshulme.
+Several memorial

-memorial plaques from this now long gone chapel were transferred
+plaques from this now long gone chapel were transferred into the

-were too much for the steeple, which was in danger of serious
+too much for the steeple, which was in danger of serious damage,

-damage, and in the early 20th century they were re-hung on steel
+and in the early 20th century they were re-hung on steel beams.

-beams.
-The largest of the bells weighs just under three-quarters
+The largest of the bells weighs just under three-quarters of a

-of a ton and the smallest one weighs about 4 hundredweight.
+ton and the smallest one weighs about 4 hundredweight.
+A notable

-A notable London fresco and mural painter was commissioned to
+London fresco and mural painter was commissioned to do the murals.

-church - at one point it was thought that Brook Meadow Church
+- at one point it was thought that Brook Meadow Church would be

-would be appropriate, but it was later changed to Brookfield,
+appropriate, but it was later changed to Brookfield, the name

 See also: Gorton